gabcg/notes/IEO Notes/IEO_QuickNotes.md

 		* ComBat: empirical Bayes method robust to outliers in small sample sizes.
 		* QR decomposition: requires a batch indicator.
 		* SVD: very agressive, decomposes the gene expression matrix and removes the largest variability (assumes it is the batch).

+## Differential Expression Analysis (I)

+* Differential expression is performed by comparing levels of gene expression between two conditions (male-female, healthy-disease, etc).
+* Start from normalized data.
+* We will have an outcome of interest (the conditions we want to compare, but experimental design variables might be a blocking factor.
+We should see if those are balanced in our outcome of interest).
+* Stabilize the variance with base 2 logarithms.
+It can be further stabilized.
+* Basic DE comparison: gene by gene between the conditions.
+	* For each sample in a group, take the mean of all the counts of each gene.
+	* Means between groups are compared, obtaining the fold-change (base 2 logarithmic scale).
+	* Then, we can get a list of the most differentially expressed genes by ranking them by the absolute value of log2 fold changes.
+* A problem comes: maybe some of those genes are not DE.
+We need to verify them.
+There are two options:
+	* Use an independent assay (costs money).
+	* Replicate: have different replicates per condition and use statistical inference.

+* Null hypothesis: no difference in expression for the population means.
+* Test the hypotheses with a t-statistic, in which we compare the differences between group means with the differences within the group.
+* The null hypothesis can be wrongly accepted or rejected.
+When performing multiple tests, the probability of rejecting the null hypothesis increases, even if it is true.
+So multiple testing corrections are applied:
+	* Bonferroni: really conservative,
+	* FDR
+	* Non-specific filtering: discarding genes using a criterion that is independent of the test statistic (genes not likely to be DE, or genes with no biological interest).
+This allows to reduce the number of multiple tests.
+Examples of criteria are absence of functional annotation or low expression levels.

+## Differential Expression Analysis (II)

+## Differential Expression Analysis (III)